AzureOps/CodeLabs-GameDev-6-Azure/README.md

 	_Create Azure Mobile App_

 2. You’ll need to provide App Service name (this is the URL where your backend will live), configure your subscription, and set your resource group and plan.
-You can choose location where your app to be most active:
+You can choose location where your app to be most active.

 	![Configure Azure Mobile App](Images/azure-create-mobile-app-details.png?raw=true "Configure Azure Mobile App")

 	_Configure Azure Mobile App_

 3. Once deployed, the Azure portal will bring you directly to the configuration screen with the settings tab open.
-All of the settings we’ll adjust can be found under the Mobile section:
+All of the settings we’ll adjust can be found under the Mobile section.

 	![Configure Azure Settings](Images/azure-settings.png?raw=true "Configure Azure Settings")

 	_Configure Azure Settings_

 4. Our backend data will live in a database.
-Under the Data Connections section, select Add, and then configure a new SQL database:
+Under the Data Connections section, select Add, and then configure a new SQL database.

 	![Configure Azure Database Settings](Images/azure-db.png?raw=true "Configure Azure Database Settings")